 Start clocking your water intake the night before you leave, since things like the recirculation of air in planes can really dry out your skin.
 You’d have to be SUPER dehydrated for it to show on your skin, but using extra moisturizer the night before you leave isn’t a bad idea.
 My sensitive skin tends to get super dry whenever I leave the damp air of the Everglades, so I always bring multiple types of moisturizing products to use all over my body (don’t forget your chapstick).

 Facial misting sprays are a soothing treat for dry, flaky, or easily irritated skin.
 It also can be incredibly soothing/cooling on sunburnt skin.
 Spray a spritz or two before applying moisturizer to help lock in more water.
 Brands like Evian and Avene sell water sprays for the face, but you can make your own with a spray bottle + mineral water.

 If you’re prone to dry skin caused by air travel, doing a sleeping mask in-flight can help!
 Sleep masks (or “sleep packs”) that have sodium hyaluronate and butylene glycol can be ultra-hydrating, helping to reinforce your skin’s natural moisture barrier.
-I just did a review of some of my favorite non-comedogenic face masks for dry skin, so check that out if you need product recs!

 If you have oily, acne-prone skin: foods high on the glycemic index can trigger oil production in the sebaceous glands; without getting overly sciencey about it, be aware that high-sugar snacks such as granola/energy bars, soft drinks, fruit juice, potatoes, and white rice are culprits you’re likely to run across during your journeys.